Driver Has Epileptic Seizure – Minnesota Car Accident Lawyers

-A review of Sagvold’s medical history found he was diagnosed with epilepsy in 2009.
+A review of his medical history found he was diagnosed with epilepsy in 2009.
 Because of seizures, state records show that he had his driving privileges suspended for a time in early 2016, court documents said.
-Because Sagvold failed to have a one-year review examination and get a satisfactory physical exam report, his Minnesota driving privileges were canceled on Dec.
-22, 2017, court documents said.
+Because he failed to have a one-year review examination and get a satisfactory physical exam report, his Minnesota driving privileges were canceled on Dec.
+22, 2017.

 CAR ACCIDENT INSURANCE BENEFITS LAWYER IN MN

 If you have been injured in an auto accident, you have a right to certain auto insurance benefits including payment of medical bills and lost wages, which our lawyers will fully explain to you.
 You are even entitled to some benefits if you caused the accident.
 See also, What are Minnesota “No-Fault” Benefits?
 If the car crash was caused by the negligence of someone else, because the driver had a seizure or any other reason, you may also be entitled to additional compensation for your pain and suffering.
 See also, Do I have a claim against the other driver for my injuries?

 CAR ACCIDENT LAWYERS – INVESTIGATION